-- The monthly qualifying rental income must be added to the borrower's total monthly income (income is not netted against the PITIA); and - The full PITIA must be included in the borrower's total monthly obligations when calculating the DTI.
-If the rental income or loss relates to a property other than the borrower's primary residence, the following calculations apply: - If the monthly qualifying rental income minus the full PITIA is positive, it must be added to the borrower's total monthly income. - If the monthly qualifying rental income minus PITIA is negative, the monthly net rental loss must be added to the borrower's total monthly obligations. - The full PITIA for the rental property is factored into the amount of the net rental income or loss; therefore, it should not be counted as a monthly obligation.
+- The monthly qualifying rental income must be added to the borrower's total monthly income (income is not netted against the PITIA); and - The full PITIA must be included in the borrower's total monthly obligations when calculating the

+DTI.
+If the rental income or loss relates to a property other than the borrower's primary residence, the following calculations apply:

+- If the monthly qualifying rental income minus the full PITIA is positive, it must be added to the borrower's total monthly income. - If the monthly qualifying rental income minus PITIA is negative, the monthly net rental loss must be added to the borrower's total monthly obligations. - The full PITIA for the rental property is factored into the amount of the net rental income or loss; therefore, it should not be counted as a monthly obligation.

-If a property is rented on a short-term basis through a short-term rental facilitator (such as Airbnb), rental income may be documented through statements from short-term rental facilitators.
-Average short-term rental income over the past twelve months with 25% haircut less the PITIA must be used to calculate the income.
-Maximum CLTV for short-term rentals is 70%.
+If a property is rented on a short-term basis through a short-term rental facilitator (Airbnb), rental income may be documented through statements from short-term rental facilitators.
+75% of Average actual short-term rental income over the past twelve months less the PITIA must be used to calculate the income.
+If there is no actual lease agreement, 75% of short-term rental income estimators (AirDNA rentalizer) may be used only for Investment programs according to underwriting discretion.
+Refer to pricing matrices for maximum CLTV on short-term rental properties.